futurehomeno/fimp-api/topic-format.md

 ## Resource types

-Each valid topic consists of various number of segments depending on the represented resource type.
+Each valid topic consists of a various number of segments depending on the represented resource type.
 The following is the list of all resource types:

 | Resource Type | Name        | Segments | Description                                                                    |
 |---------------|-------------|----------|--------------------------------------------------------------------------------|